-List of five unnecessary vascular tests releasedFebruary 26th, 2013 in Cardiology /
+List of five unnecessary vascular tests releasedFebruary 26, 2013 in Medicine & Health / Cardiology

 (HealthDay)—The Society for Vascular Medicine (SVM) has published "Five Things Physicians and Patients Should Question" in vascular medicine, a list of five tests and procedures that are commonly used but can be unnecessary or even harmful.